long-grass/create-cloud-app/README.md

 # How do I run it?

-To create an app called seaside, running as subdomain at io37.cc
+To create an app called postcard, running as subdomain at io37.ch
 ```
-./bin/create.sh seaside.io37.cc
+./bin/create.sh postcard.io37.ch
 ```

-This will create a skeleton react/node/nginx app available at https://seaside.io37.cc and add the name to config.env
+This will create a skeleton react/node/nginx app available at https://postcard.io37.ch and add the name to config.env

 ```
 ./bin/deploy.sh